sinamhdv/stronghold-crusader/README.md

 	- fights
 	- market, and trading resources between players
 - Map management and designer to create and edit custom maps
-- Advanced and robust command parsing package (`stronghold.view.parser`) to parse input commands (See `commands.md` for an explanation of commands)
+- Advanced and robust command parsing package (`stronghold.view.parser`) to parse input commands
 - Using BFS for path-finding of troops along with a cache of previously calculated paths to speed things up

 ## Screenshots